omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - "Workout 278 - *greyed out*Last Completed: Date*greyed out*
 - fix get_earliest_to_completed date in instance model.
         - forgot to add .date() to the end so it was returning the model not the actual date
+- add a line on the schedule workout page that says "by the way, you have this workout scheduled for:... dates"
+- changed forms initial date on resultform and scheduled date to be timezone dependent (was UTC timezone.now)

 Notes:
 - work computer currently has issues displaying video. it will display fine but the command window will show errors that "an established connection was aborted by the software in your host machine"